Simple Graphics [1/15]

 Exercises:

-The disc function has the form:
+The disc procedure has the form:

 disc(x, y, radius, color)